hondajyh/Sprint_4_data_manipulation_and_tools/README.md

 **Author:** Jon Honda

-__*Project Description:*__ Identify libraries that can help me refactor some of my project solutions in the following areas:
+__*Project Description:*__ Build a CSV importer to SQLite in python using an object relational mapping solution (ORM).
+Use SQLAlchemy as my ORM.

+__*Some specifications:*__
+1. Solution shall be ORM based.
+2. csv input file shall consist of data belonging to multiple tables.
+3. input column header names shall identify database table and field names.
+4. Solution shall "know" how to map between input columns and database table-fields

+Why?
-- An object relational mapping (ORM) solution to simplify SQL coding aspects of my program.
+- An object relational mapping (ORM) solution simplifies reduces/eliminates SQL coding from my code
-- A matrix library to simplify math operations on tables in my database.
-- A simulated annealing-like Monte Carlo algorithm commonly used in Python?

-"# Sprint_4_data_manipulation_and_tools"
+- Object oriented approach to SQL coding allows for more object oriented python code

+__*Repo Items:*__
+- Readme.md: this file!
+- input.csv: file we wish to input
+- orm.py: python script that does importing, and querying